All Saint's Chuch Kemeys Inferior

 All Saints Church drawing

-All Saint’s was used for Skinner family baptisms, weddings, funerals, and burials.
-In 1912 our grandfather Donald Skinner, and his six siblings, were baptised together at the church.
-Their father James was also a church warden for many years until his death in 1927.
-James had also been Chair of the Parishioners and Friends of Kemeys Inferior and Langstone.
+All Saint’s served as the setting for countless Skinner family baptisms, weddings, funerals, and burials.
+Notably, in 1912, our grandfather Donald Skinner and his six siblings were baptised together at the church.
+Their father, James Skinner, was deeply involved in church life, serving as a churchwarden for many years until his death in 1927.
+Beyond his duties at All Saint’s, James also chaired the Parishioners and Friends of Kemeys Inferior and Langstone.

-“The church of All Saints is a building of native stone in the Early English style, consisting of chancel, nave, north aisle, south porch and a western turret containing 1 bell: there are 80 sittings.
+A detailed description of the church appears in Kelly’s Directory of Monmouthshire (1891): “The church of All Saints is a building of native stone in the Early English style, consisting of chancel, nave, north aisle, south porch, and a western turret containing one bell: there are 80 sittings.
 The register dates from the year 1701.
 The living is a rectory, yearly value from the year charge £148, in the gift of Holford Cotton Risley Esq.
 J.P. of Deddington, Oxfordshire, and held since 1886 by the Worshipful George Woods M.A. of University College, Oxford, Chancellor of Llandaff, who resides at Penhow.
 Parish Clerk: William Collins.”

 All Saint's Church